deepset-ai/haystack/docs/_src/api/api/document_store.md

 **Arguments**:

 - `ids`: List of IDs to retrieve.
-- `index`: Optional index name for where to retrieve all documents from.
+- `index`: Optional index name to retrieve all documents from.
 - `batch_size`: Number of documents to retrieve at a time.
 When working with large number of documents, batching can help reduce memory footprint.
 - `headers`: Pinecone does not support headers.